sandboxnu/course-catalog-api/documentation/onboarding_setup.md

 To work on this project, you\'ll need a UNIX-based terminal.
 Mac/Linux users already have this - Windows users should install WSL, the Windows Subsystem for Linux.

 [WSL installation instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (If this link doesn\'t work, just use the most current instructions provided by Microsoft).
+Also make sure to [upgrade to version 2](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2).

 We also recommend installing [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install) - this provides a much more pleasant experience than the Command Prompt.